Community Fibre vs BT broadband

 Package Broadband Monthly price Upfront price Contract term

-It's not even possible to get broadband from BT for less than £28.99 per month, so Community Fibre's deal worth over £10 less than BT's slowest broadband package offers serious value for money.
+It's not even possible to get broadband from BT for less than £29.99 per month, so Community Fibre's deal which is over £10 less each month than BT's slowest broadband package offers serious value for money.

 Ultrafast broadband

 Both BT and Community Fibre offer packages with ultrafast download speeds.
-Community Fibre offer a 300Mb plan, while BT offer a 500Mb full fibre plan.
+Community Fibre offer a 300Mb and 500Mb plan, while BT also offer a 300Mb and 500Mb full fibre plan.

 Package Broadband Monthly price Upfront price Contract term

-Over 24 months the Community Fibre 300Mb plan would cost £576 in total, whilst BT's deal would cost almost twice as much at a total of £1103.76.
+For example, over 24 months the Community Fibre 300Mb plan would cost £504 in total, whilst BT's equivalent deal would come to almost twice as much at a total of £911.76 (or £861.76 less the reward voucher).
 This simple calculation highlights just how much more value for money Community Fibre are offering.

 Gigabit broadband